Wirathu: Background

-Wirathu was born in 1968 in Myinsaing village, Kyaukse, near Mandalay.
-He left school at the age 14 to become a monk.
+Wirathu was born as Win Khaing Oo in 1968 in Myinsaing village, Kyaukse, near Mandalay.
+He left school at the age of 14 to become a monk.
 In 2001, he became involved in the 969 Movement.
 Two years later, in 2003, he was sentenced to 25 years in prison for his sermons, but was released in 2012 along with many other political prisoners.
 Since the government reforms of 2011, he has been especially active on YouTube and other forms of social media.
 Facebook banned his page on the charge of spreading religious hatred towards other communities, after repeated warnings to not post religiously inflammatory content.
-Wirathu had been sentenced to 25 years in prison for inciting a deadly anti-Muslim riot in Kyaukse, Mandalay Region, and released in 2012.
+He became a Samanera in 1985 and a Bhikkhu in 1988.

 969 Movement

 Wirathu led a rally of monks in Mandalay in September 2012 to promote President Thein Sein's controversial plan to send Burmese Rohingya Muslims to a third country.
 One month later, more violence broke out in Rakhine state.
 Wirathu claims the violence in Rakhine was the spark for the subsequent violence in Myanmar's central city of Meiktila, where a dispute in a gold shop quickly spiralled into a looting-and-arson spree.
 More than 14 people were killed, after monasteries, shops and houses were burned down across the city.
 At least two people, including a Burmese Buddhist monk, Shin Thawbita, and a Muslim man were reportedly assaulted and tortured by mobs in Meiktila on 5 March.

 Wirathu is mentioned on the cover story of Time magazine as "The Face of Buddhist Terror" on 1 July 2013.
 "You can be full of kindness and love, but you cannot sleep next to a mad dog," Wirathu said, referring to Muslims.
 "If we are weak," he said, "our land will become Muslim."
 Referring to Muslim violence and domination in neighbouring nations and the example of the spread of Islam in Indonesia, Wirathu claims that his Muslim opponents labelled him the "Burmese Bin Laden" after the Time article incorrectly reported he described himself in this manner.
 He said he "abhorred violence" and "opposes terrorism".
 Wirathu has expressed admiration for, and a desire to follow the example of, the English Defence League by "protecting the public."